bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/functions-modifiers-and-constructors/modifiersAndConstructors.md

 ## ⭐️ Assignment
 1. Create a new function, `increaseX` in the contract.
 The function should take an input parameter of type `uint` and increase the value of the variable `x` by the value of the input parameter.
 2. Make sure that x can only be increased.
-3. The function `incressX` should have an empty function body.
+3. The function `increaseX` should have an empty function body.

 Tip: Use modifiers.